-Even though Alzheimer’s Disease is the most common form of dementia, it is also a complication of Parkinson’s disease, Huntington’s disease and a further cause is Lewy Body dementia.
+Even though Alzheimer’s Disease is the most common form of dementia, it is also a complication of Parkinson’s disease, Huntington’s disease and a further cause of Lewy Body dementia.
 Consider this:

 - Seventy percent of dementia cases are due to Alzheimer’s disease